Create an 18″ x 24″ wet charcoal drawing, using a landscape reference photo as a very loose reference.

 Place towels on the floor that you can put your finished drawings on.
 The drawings dry fairly fast, so it’s okay to place a wet drawing on top of another wet drawing.

-Create an 18″ x 24″ wet charcoal drawing, using the landscape image you chose from our photo collection as a very loose reference.
-The purpose of this assignment is not to replicate an accurate drawing of the photo, rather it’s to use the reference as a starting point so you can take it in any direction.
+The purpose of this assignment is not to replicate an accurate drawing of the photo, rather it’s to use the reference photo as a starting point so you can take it in any direction.

 Norman Ackroyd, Caspar David Friedrich, Michael Mazur, Eric Fischl’s monotypes.